Roll20/roll20-character-sheets/HeroSystem6eHeroic/README.md

 *Segment-Minus-1*: [[ 1 &{tracker:-} ]]

-Follow the instructions in the wiki on *Linking Tokens To Journals* (https://wiki.roll20.net/Linking_Tokens_to_Journals) to create character abilities with these four macros and check them as token actions.
+Follow the instructions in the wiki on *Linking Tokens To Journals* (https://wiki.roll20.net/Linking_Tokens_to_Journals) to create character abilities for each of these four macros and check them as token actions.
 You can spice the macros up so that they send flavor text to chat, but at the bare bones level, the new abilities need only look something like this:

 ![Turn Token Abilities](/HeroSystem6eHeroic/images/TurnTokenAbilities.png)

 During play, add the Turn Token character to the Turn Tracker using the "Tracker" button on the token's character sheet.
-The initiative shown for Turn Token can be used to indicate the current turn segment.
-Use the token actions above to display phases 1-12.
+The initiative shown for the Turn Token can be used to indicate the current phase, which you can change with the token actions.
 It might also be handy for other character tokens to have their phases listed next to their names in the Turn Tracker.

 ![Turn Tracker](/HeroSystem6eHeroic/images/TurnTracker.png)